Tamil Jain: Population

 The title Nainar has been used since antiquity for Jain monks.
-In Cilappatikaram a Jain temple is mentioned as Nayinar Koil and the Kalugumalai inscription refers to Jaina munis as Nayinar.
+In Cilappatikaram a Jain temple is mentioned as Nayinar Koil and the Kalugumalai inscription refers to Jain munis as Nayinar.
 It is akin to the term Sahu or Sadhu in North Indian Jain inscriptions.

 Religious head

-Bhattaraka Laxmisena
+Laxmisena

-Swasthi Shree Bhattaraka Laxmisena Swamiji of Jina Kanchi Jain Mutt or madam at Mel-Sithamoor (near Tindivanam, Villupuram District) is one of the religious heads of the community.
-He performs the Upadesam ceremony for Jain children.
+Laxmisena of the Jina Kanchi Jain Mutt or madam at Mel-Sithamoor (near Tindivanam, Villupuram District) is one of the religious heads of the community.
+He performs the upadesha ceremony for Jain children.
 In the past, this mutt had been the centre for religious study, guiding and helping the economic activities of its members, organising religious discourses, maintenance of temples and such activities.
 The mutt was able to achieve such multifarious operations with the help and contributions of its members.
 At present the mutt is also maintaining a gousala (for cows and others).

 The present finance position of the mutt is inadequate for even day-to-day maintenance.
 Planting of coconut and mango trees has been started to increase the revenue of the fund for the purpose of day-to-day maintenance of the mutt.
 The car ('ther') in the mutt requires replacement of wooden wheels.

-Swasthi Shree Dhavalakeerthi Bhattaraka Swamiji
+Dhavalakeerthi

-In addition to the above, a new mutt named Arahanthgiri Jain Math located at Thirumalai near Polur, Tiruvannamalai district, has been functioning from 8 February 1998 with the name Dhavalakeerthi Swamigal.
+In addition to the above, a new mutt named Arahanthgiri Jain Math located at Thirumalai near Polur, Tiruvannamalai district, has been functioning from 8 February 1998 with the name Dhavalakeerthi.
 Now in the mutt around 2300 students are studying from primary to higher secondary school including Jain philosophy with free boarding and lodging.
 Maintenance of the above is done through contributions from donors.